 Grows only in Morocco

-Argan oil is typically Moroccan gold, because the argan trees in can only grow in the Moroccan land.
+The argan tree can only grow in Moroccan soil.
 After many unsuccessful attempts to grow the tree outside of Morocco, it became clear that only the dry soil in the warm south Morocco was suitable.
 Argan oil is therefore produced exclusively in this mountainous region of Morocco.
 Moreover, it is a time-consuming process to win the Argan oil from the fruits of the argan trees in.
 This makes Argan oil scarce as gold.

 Tree of Beauty